Livewell Inspections

 • Keep all windows and exterior doors closed as much as possible

-• Continue operating your heating or air conditioning normally
+• Continue operating heating or air conditioning normally

-• Normal entry and exit is fine, but avoid leaving doors or windows open for extended periods
+• Normal entry and exit is fine—just avoid leaving doors or windows open for extended periods

-• Cooking (especially frying, baking, or anything that creates excess heat, steam, or smoke)
+• Cooking (especially frying, baking, or anything producing heat, steam, or smoke)

 • Showering or running hot baths immediately before the appointment